CUSTOMER ANALYTICS2025-11-12

 Demographics: This is the simplest step in building a customer base profile.

-Customers may be grouped by similar variables, such as age, gender, occupation, education, income levels, geographic location, industry, number of employees, number of years in business, products or services offered, or other defined criteria.
+Customers may be grouped by similar variables, such as age, gender, occupation, education, income level, geographic location, industry, number of employees, years in business, products or services offered, or other defined criteria.

-Thus, having successfully built your customer profile database, the next step in operationalizing analytics is – Building a Prospects’ List, which is the subject of my next post.
+Thus, having successfully built your customer profile database, the next step in operationalizing analytics is creating a Prospects List, which is the subject of my next post.